curiousways/marketdesign/README.md

 #### Styling

-Styling options include:

-- Vanilla CSS
-- Sass/Scss
 - [TailwindCSS](https://tailwindcss.com/docs/installation).
 A utility-first CSS framework with pre-configured classes to create an API for the projects design system.

-You can also use modular styling with css or scss.

 #### Page Analytics

-We added functionalities for both [Google Analytics](https://developers.google.com/analytics) and [Fathom Analytics](https://usefathom.com/) in this project, so you can choose one that's suitable for your project.
-NB: Add your google or fathom analytics ids to the `next.config.js` file as environmental variables.
-Use identifiers/keys `GOOGLE_ANALYTICS_ID` for google analytics id and `FATHOM_ANALYTICS_ID` as env variable for fathom analytics.
+We use [Fathom](https://usefathom.com/) for page analytics.
+Add the Fathom Analytics ID to the `next.config.js` file as an environmental variable.
+Use identifier/key `FATHOM_ANALYTICS_ID` as an env variable.

 #### SEO